dejkr/ActiveLearning/activelearning/source/circuits1/Proportionality.rst

 	:scale: 100%
 	:align: center

 The proportionality constant A is sometimes referred to as the gain of a circuit.
-For the circuit of figure 1, the source voltage is Vin.
-The response Vout is across the 4.7 KΩ. resistor.
+For the circuit of figure 1, the source voltage is V\ :sub:`in`\.
+The response V\ :sub:`out`\ is across the 4.7 KΩ. resistor.
 The most important result of linearity is superposition.

 .. figure:: img/Activity_4_Figure_1.png
 	:align: center